webapis/amazon-offers/README.md

 4. Question: Can you change the memory allocated to a running actor?

-- Answer: You cannot change the memory allocated to an actor if the actor is already running ?
-But you can run the actor with a new set of configuration
+- Answer: You cannot change the memory allocated to an actor if the actor is already running.
+But you can run the actor with a new set of configurations
-  (timeout,memory, CPU).
+  (like timeout, memory or CPU).

 5. Question: How can you run actor with Puppeteer in a headful (non-headless) mode?